How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 The implication is clear - our education system and societal norms inadvertently stifle the natural creative abilities we all possess as children.

-To dig deeper, I turned to the work of the late and wonderful Sir Ken Robinson, a renowned educationalist and creativity expert.
+To dig deeper, I turned to the work of the late and fantastic Sir Ken Robinson, a renowned educationalist and creativity expert.

 In his celebrated TED talk, "Do Schools Kill Creativity?", (scroll down) Robinson reveals the sundry ways education squanders imagination, creativity and talent.
-Instead of elevating our innate sense of wonder, schools are the largest contributor to the decline in creative thinking.
+Instead of elevating our innate sense of wonder, schools are the most significant contributor to the decline in creative thinking.

 As children, we are not afraid to be wrong.
 We take risks.
 We don’t consider falling off a balance beam a failure; we view it as part of the learning process.
 Only when we begin school are we shamed for our mistakes, improvising, guessing, and taking risks.